Ken Simonton

-Ken Simonton III (born June 7, 1979) is a former American football running back who last played in the Canadian Football League (CFL) for the Calgary Stampeders after a brief career in the NFL and NFL Europe.
+Ken Simonton III (born June 7, 1979) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Oregon State Beavers, earning first-team All-American honors in 2000.
+After a brief career in the NFL and NFL Europe, he played in the Canadian Football League (CFL) for the Calgary Stampeders.

 Early life

 Simonton's family has a history of baseball.
 His father, Ken Simonton II played in the Boston Red Sox farm system in 1975.
 His brother Benji Simonton spent eight seasons in the San Francisco Giants and Anaheim Angels organizations and his cousin Cy Simonton played three seasons in the Seattle Mariners organization.
 Simonton originally intended to play both baseball and football at Oregon State.

 Simonton was a two-sport (football and baseball) star for the Pittsburg High School Pirates.
 As a sophomore, Simonton rushed for 1,135 yards in 10 games on 105 carries for an average of 10.8 yards per carry.
 In his junior year, he rushed for 785 yards in eight games on 47 carries for an average of 16.7 yards per carry.
 For his senior season, Simonton rushed for 960 yards on 92 carries for a 10.4 yard average and scored 23 touchdowns.
 Simonton was a three-time all-league selection as a running back and he was also named all-league as a defensive back in his senior year.
 He was a first-team All-Northern California selection, a first-team all-region selection by the Contra Costa Times and was named Offensive Player of the Year in the region by Sports Focus.

 Simonton played outfield for the Pirates baseball team and was all-league as a sophomore, junior and senior.
 He was listed in Parade Magazine in 1996 as one of the top 100 college baseball prospects in the nation.